-You can buy the Mushroom sperms available on amazon.
+You can buy the Mushroom Spores available on amazon.
 I know there are tonnes of fake mushroom sellers.
 So beware of them.
 You should only buy the edible varieties.
 A good looking mushroom does not mean it is safe to eat.
-Never ever take any wild mushroom to your home.
+Never take any wild mushroom to your home.
 I strictly forbid that.
 It is dangerous and sometimes can be fatal.

 So a little care is required for the purchase of mushroom spores.
 Alternatively, you can use mushrooms available in your kitchen.
 You just need to be sure it is not boiled or chemically treated.
 Otherwise, it will definitely grow, I have tried once.

 Oyster mushroom is really easy to grow at home, just follow my guide and you will definitely hit the goal.
-Try to grow oyster mushrooms and let me know if you face any problem.
+Try to grow oyster mushrooms and let me know if you face any problems.